jidongxiao/CSCI1200-DataStructures/labs/maps/README.md

 # Lab 7 — Maps

-This lab gives you practice initial practice in working with the STL associative container, maps.
-No downloads are needed until Checkpoint 3.
+In this lab, you will practice working with the STL associative container std::map.

 ## Checkpoint 1
 *estimate: 10-20 minutes*